 Inspector should be constantly checking slope using 4 foot level and ruler.
 If desired slope is not obtained on a pass, then adjust slope and thickness of next pass.
 Final pass should always be made at final superelevation rate.

 8.52 LAYING WIDTHS FOR ASPHALT MIXTURES

-Plans for HMA projects will show the overall dimensions of finished pavement.
+Plans for asphalt paving projects will show the overall dimensions of finished pavement.

 When using asphalt pavers that spread pavement full width, inspectors shall insure that contractors adjust spreading width so final dimensions conform to dimensions specified in project documents.

-Asphalt paver screed extensions are usually available in 6 inch increments.
+Asphalt paver screed extensions are usually available in 1 foot increments.
 Where standard screed extensions are utilized to increase paver width by more than 1 foot, paver auger shall also be extended.
+Screed extensions may be flush-mounted or offset-mounted, provided a uniform mat surface is produced.
 Many pavers are equipped with automatic screed extensions which can be adjusted to conform to required width for most resurfacing situations.
 Some paver models have automatic auger extensions as well.

 The specifications require longitudinal joints on multi‑lift resurfacing projects to be stacked directly over each other rather than offset.
 For full depth asphalt paving, offset must be no more than 3 inches.
 A diagram of properly stacked joints is in Appendix 8‑1.